-Want to know the one, most critical factor that will determine the success or failure of your Google AdWords campaign?
+Want to know the one, most critical factor that will determine the success or failure with Google Ads?

-I”ll give you a hint: It has nothing to do with copywriting, quality scores, landing page optimization, or any fancy automation or research tools.
+I’ll give you a hint: it has nothing to do with copywriting, quality scores, landing page optimization, or any fancy automation or research tools.
 Don’t get me wrong, those are all important, but they aren’t the most critical factor.
-It’s much more simple than that.
+It’s much simpler than that.

 Too many people make online advertising more complicated than it really needs to be.
-In previous articles like Congruence = Secret To Google AdWords Success and Congruence Across Devices Is Now Critical for Search Ads, I’ve talked about what I call “Campaign Tunnel Vision” which is when you focus too closely on the minute details of managing an ad campaign.
+In my previous article, Congruence = Secret To Google Ads Success, I talked about what I call “Campaign Tunnel Vision” which is when you focus too closely on the minute details of managing an ad campaign.
 In other words, you dig too deep into campaign tips and tricks that you miss the forest from the trees.

 That’s like buying a new couch without first taking the time to measure your living room to see if it’ll fit.
 Sure, you could get lucky, but it’s going to be painful if you find out the couch is too big!
 And that’s what can happen if you rush into advertising before knowing your numbers.
 You can end up advertising on keywords that, no matter how much you optimize, will simply never allow you to hit your business goals.

 How Much Can You Afford to Pay?

 When calculating your business numbers, one of the most important questions you have to answer is, “How much can you afford to pay PER CLICK to generate one customer?”
 Can you afford to pay $1, $5, or $10 per click?
 That’s obviously an important question to answer so you know how much you can bid in Google Ads.